Jamio/JM_Framework_Docs/docs/index.md

     ---

-    Configure each system and understand what players and Zeus operators receive.
+    Configure each system and understand what players and Zeuses receive.

     [:octicons-arrow-right-24: Browse components](components/index.md)